Click on a letter above to view the list of gems.

 Webmineral.com

-Chabazite is the calcium dominant member of the Chabazite Series and an extremely rare member of the Zeolite Group of minerals that includes over 40 minerals and these gem-type minerals: Analcime, Barrerite, Chabazite, Epistilbite, Gmelinite-Na, Goosecreekite, Mordenite, Natrolite, Pollucite, Scolecite, Stellerite, Stilbite, Thomsonite and Yugawaralite.
+Chabazite is the calcium dominant member of the Chabazite Series and a very rare member of the Zeolite Group of minerals that includes over 40 minerals and these gem-type minerals: Analcime, Barrerite, Chabazite, Epistilbite, Gmelinite-Na, Goosecreekite, Mordenite, Natrolite, Pollucite, Scolecite, Stellerite, Stilbite, Thomsonite and Yugawaralite.
 Chabazite, also known as Acadialite, is one of the lesser known Zeolites.
 Although it is a fairly common mineral, it is a very rare gem.

 Chabazite is a common Zeolite so there are many locations for the mineral but very few for fine, gem quality crystals.
 A few of these locations are Idar-Oberstein, Rhineland-Palatinate, Germany; Breidhdalsheidhi, Iceland; Khandivali quarry, near Bombay, Maharashtra, India; Paterson, Passaic County, and Bergen Hill, Hudson County, New Jersey, USA.